 And through it all, he stays calm and focused. he is caring, referees the older kids if they roughhouse too hard with the infants, and spends time in thought and musing.

-And now, not only is it Father's Day season, but it is also this grand silverback's 40th birthday!
+And now, it's this grand silverback's 40th birthday!
 To celebrate, why not consider participating in WCS's Gorilla Survival Challenge?
 They will double your gift to protect gorillas from poaching and save their forest habitat from destruction.
 Kingo deserves a nice home, after all, to raise his kids ... all 20 and counting.

 Visit the Gorilla Survival Challenge to learn how you can help.